Sindisil/line_edit/README.md

 # Generative AI Policy

+No Generative AI has been used in the development of line_edit.

-Issues generated with AI agents will be rejected out of hand.
+Issues generated with AI agents will be rejected.
 If line_edit eventually opens up to external pull requests, any pull requests generated with AI agents will also be rejected.